-- Ph.D. in Teaching and Learning, Language and Literacy, Georgia State University, 2009.
+- Doctor of Philosophy, Teaching and Learning, Language and Literacy, Georgia State University, 2009.

 - Urban teacher development as a means for social justice, both locally situated and broadly constructed